anoma/nspec/docs/arch/integrations/adapters/evm.md

 To **interoperate with state in external contracts**, the protocol adapter contract can, during transaction execution, **make read and write calls** to them and **create and consume corresponding resources** in its internal state reflecting the external state reads and writes.

-We achieve this by creating an indirection layer separating the protocol adapter from the the external contract and resources that should be created and consumed in consequence.
+We achieve this by creating an indirection layer separating the protocol adapter from the external contract and resources that should be created and consumed in consequence.
 It consists of:

 - A [forwarder contract](#forwarder-contract) that
   - performs the actual state read or write calls into the target contract and returns eventual return data
   - is custom-built for the target contract to call and permissionlessly deployed by 3rd parties

 - A [calldata carrier resource](#calldata-carrier-resource) (singleton) that
   - must be part of the action data structure containing the forwarder call instruction
   - carries the inputs and outputs of the forwarded call
   - expresses constraints over other resources that must be present and correspond to the external call

 and allows the application to ensure the correspondence.